asanetargoss/equilinox_guides/performance/memory.md

 Once you have typed this, save the file.

 What does this file do?
 The first line temporarily helps your command line find Java.
-The second line tells Java to run Equilinox with up to 1024 megabytes of RAM, rather than the 256 megabytes maximum Equilinox usually uses.
+The second line tells Java to run Equilinox with 1024 megabytes of RAM, rather than the 256 megabytes maximum Equilinox usually uses.
 Other values to consider are 512 for machines with little RAM to spare, or 1536 if Equilinox's memory usage is still hovering near the max.

 So, why might Equilinox need more RAM?
 Java programs like Equilinox use garbage collection to manage memory usage.
 The lower the max RAM, the harder the garbage collector must work to keep RAM usage under the max value, which can cause lag spikes and increased CPU usage.
 In addition, there may be situations where Equilinox simply needs more than 256 megabytes of RAM to run.